aimms/documentation/webui/bar-chart-widget.rst

 Filters
 +++++++

-In the Filters tab of the widget's options editor, some of the other widgets on the same page may be chosen for filtering the data points shown ion the bar chart.
+In the Filters tab of the widget's options editor, some of the other widgets on the same page may be chosen for filtering the data points shown in the bar chart.
 In our example, chosing TransportData widget as a filter results in a confined bar chart view as only those data points are shown for which the TransportData widget shows non-default values:

 .. image:: images/BarChart-ViewFilters.png